A1ex-N/dir_compare/readme.md

 ```

 Note:
-The program will skip hashing files that don't exist in both directories, and will ignore sub-directories
+The program will skip hashing files that don't exist in both directories, and will ignore sub-directories.